mftakhullaziz/mftakhullaziz/README.md

 ##
 #### Here my project list
 ##### Golang
+- [gotodos](https://github.com/mftakhullaziz/gotodos): an create service todos app with in implement hexagonal architecture and building using go-mux, mysql.
-- [gobooks](https://github.com/mftakhullaziz/gobooks): an create crud books api like to manage library books with user authentication and building using go-gin, mysql and open api.
+- [gobook](https://github.com/mftakhullaziz/gobooks): an create crud books api like to manage library books with user authentication and building using go-gin, mysql and open api.
 - [gorouter](https://github.com/mftakhullaziz/gorouter): an create service like crud with in layered architecture and building using go-router, mysql.
-- [gotodos](https://github.com/mftakhullaziz/gotodos): an create service todos app with in implement hexagonal architecture and building using go-mux, mysql.
+- [gooetls](https://github.com/mftakhullaziz/gooetls): an project to create etl app

 #### Java
 -  project1